 - Quarrels with family members

 - Genetic susceptibility

-Depression impacts not only the person but also their family and marriage.
+Depression impacts not only the person but also their family, marriage, and other relationships.

 How Does Depression Affect Your Marriage?